awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-eventbridge-events.md

 **Supported Systems Manager event types**
 Among the many types of Systems Manager events that EventBridge can detect are:
-+ A maintenance window being disabled\.
++ A maintenance window being turned off\.
 + An Automation workflow completing successfully\.
 Automation is a capability of AWS Systems Manager\.
 + A managed instance being out of patch compliance\.
 + A parameter value being updated\.